 - ‘unavailable calls‘ – when calls are un-answered

 The system is capable of supporting hundreds of separate voicemail boxes.
-The system also have voicemail to email functionality, which allows voicemail messages to be delivered directly to a users email address where they can be listened to without the use of their desk phone.
+The system also has voicemail to email functionality, which allows voicemail messages to be delivered directly to a user’s email address, where they can be listened to without the use of their desk phone.

 Voicemail to Email

 Does your company do outbound dialing?
 Would you like to automate the process?
 If so, Xact Dialer is for you.
-Simply Start a Campaign and choose where your calls will be routed to.
-It even gives you the option to route calls based on whether they are answered by a person or an answering machine.
+Simply start a campaign and choose where your calls will be routed.
+You have the option to route calls based on whether they are answered by a person or an answering machine.
 To make it even easier, you can also choose to get reports on your campaign daily or after the campaign completes.
 Stop dialing each individual number.
-Contact a Sales Representative today to see how you can benefit from Xact Dialer!

 Zulu UC is a unified communications desktop program that interfaces with the system It provides call notifications, SMS, faxing capabilities and much more!
 Supported applications include Microsoft Outlook, Mozilla Firefox and Google Chrome.